Blockchain-Learning-Group/land-registry-docs/docs/ipfs-service.rst

     }
   });

+.. _decrypt:

 Decrypt
 ---------------
-Returns a downloaded PDF from IPFS.
+Returns and decrypts the downloaded PDF from IPFS.

 - URL: